-The General Fund, a flexible endowed fund to support broad charitable purposes, was established by Frederick Foster Brewster (1872-1959) in 1948.
+The Permanent Fund for Greater New Haven (originally the General Fund), a flexible endowed fund to support broad charitable purposes, was established by Frederick Foster Brewster (1872-1959) in 1948.

 Brewster was a well-known philanthropist who made his fortune at the W & ET Fitch Co., a manufacturer of malleable iron goods.
 During his life, Brewster was a director of the Second National Bank of New Haven, the New Haven Gas Company, the United Illuminating Company, and the New York, New Haven and Hartford Railroad.
 He served as a trustee of the New Haven Savings Bank.
 He also made a bequest to the City of New Haven that his property be used as a public park, now Edgerton Park.
 From 1928 to 1942, Brewster served as a Foundation Distribution Committee member, giving him intimate knowledge of the benefits to creating an endowment for the community.

 Over the years, thousands of donors have contributed gifts of all sizes, small and large.
-It's easy to support your local community with a gift (below) to the General Fund.
+It's easy to support your local community with a gift (below) to the Permanent Fund for Greater New Haven.
 Your gift addresses future needs that often can't be anticipated at the time your gift is made.
 The flexibility of your gift ensures great impact, taking advantage of future opportunities and responding to the community's most pressing needs, today and tomorrow.